Misleading content

 Biased news

-The professional journalist needs to be unbiased, and stories that get published to the public have requirements unless you are the person that thrives on creating personalized content, filled with your opinion.[7]
-Also, it is known that particular audiences have specific opinion or biases when it comes to themes like politics, health, and so on.
+The professional journalist needs to be unbiased, and stories that get published to the public have requirements unless you are the person who thrives on creating personalized content, filled with your opinion.[7]
+Also, it is known that particular audiences have specific opinions or biases when it comes to themes like politics, health, and so on.
 This is the method that gets employed to slant the news story to a needed place.

-Also, reporters can choose events and news from the massive selection and post about the particular issues that should be interesting for the audience based on perceived bias.
-Newsfeeds often get filled with the content that the audience should like based on the personalized searches and the data that gets recorded using tracking cookies.
+Also, reporters can choose events and news from the massive selection and post about particular issues that should be interesting for the audience based on perceived bias.
+Newsfeeds often get filled with the content that the audience should like based on personalized searches and the data that gets recorded using tracking cookies.

 Keywords or particular names in biased newsEven though the information is extremely exaggerated, people tend to click when they see particular keywords or the content is based on their biases.